mivion/ephemeris/README.md

+Note: Need any help to support this project.
+Contributors are welcome!

 Pure javascript implementation of ephemeris calculations for sun, planets, comets, asteroids and stars.

 This implementation based on Steve Moshier (http://www.moshier.net).